Dig-in! (learn…)

 <? code ?>

-These may contain any valid Lua code including blocks, and are stripped out of the page, except for the result of any calls to the write() function which may be used to append output to the page.
-Code may be split across multiple tags such as to define conditional output.
+These may contain any valid Lua code including blocks and functions all of which do not impact the page output, except for the result of any calls to the write() function which appends output to the page in-place (ignoring nil/falsy values).
+Code may be split in any manner across multiple tags such as to define conditional output.

 <? if mytest then ?>